lagom/lagom/docs/manual/scala/guide/cluster/DomainModelling.md

 }

-// CheckedOut is a final state, there can be any event after its checked out case class CheckedOutShoppingCart(items: Map[String, Int]) extends ShoppingCart {
+// CheckedOut is a final state, there can't be any event after its checked out case class CheckedOutShoppingCart(items: Map[String, Int]) extends ShoppingCart {
   def applyEvent(evt: ShoppingCartEvent): ShoppingCartState = this
 }